watanabe-appi/aging_network_cpp/README.md

 You will have the following results.

-Here is the Markdown table template for the given output files:

 | File Name                                         | Description |
 |--------------------------------------------------|-------------|
 | `data/degree_distribution_N10000_a00_b00.dat`   | Degree distribution data of the system |